DenniHeimDev/note-maker/README.md

 - `python setup_cli.py` is the original terminal-based helper that asks the same questions if you prefer the keyboard-only flow.

 Both helpers write identical `.env` files, so you can switch between them at any time.

+## In-Browser Configuration
+- Click **Edit configuration** (or wait for the automatic prompt on first launch) to manage `.env` directly from the UI.
+- The modal stores your OpenAI API key plus the host folders that `run.sh` mounts into Docker.
+Leaving the API key blank keeps the existing one, but when no `.env` exists you must supply a key before using the app.
+- Configuration changes take effect immediately for the running server and are written back to `.env` for future sessions.

 ## Running Without Docker
 You can run the FastAPI server directly if you have Python and the dependencies installed locally: